geopolitis/MCP-f-Secrets/Overview.md

 Restarting the UI will pick up the change, or you can create the profile through the **Agent Admin** page by unchecking **Enable LLM** before saving.
 You can also upload a JSON file with one or more agent records directly from the **Import agent profiles** section in the admin UI to seed environments quickly.
 Within each agent, the Tasks panel accepts JSON uploads so you can attach existing task definitions without retyping them.
+These runtime JSON files live under `ui/config/` and stay out of version control.
 The admin console groups controls into **Overview**, **Import**, **Create**, and **Manage** tabs so you can scan the roster, bulk load JSON, add fresh agents, or tune a single profile (including task uploads) without scrolling.
 Inside **Manage**, the **Details**, **Tasks**, and **Danger zone** subtabs separate editing, task operations, and destructive actions so critical buttons (like delete) stay grouped and deliberate.